garrandall/popular-music-data/tracks/f--k-you---forget-you--cee-lo-green.md

 (Oh ssh she's a gold digger)
 Well
 (Just thought you should know n**a)
-Ooh, ooh, oh
+Oh, oh oh
 I've got some news for you
-Ooh I really hate your ass right now
+Oh I really hate your ass right now
 See you driving 'round town
 With the girl I love and I'm like
 Fuck you
-(Ooh, ooh, ooh)
+(Oh, oh oh
 I guess the change in my pocket
 Wasn't enough, I'm like
 Fuck you